 Online scholarship Listings for all Student Groups

 Go to oedb.org/financial-aid for extensive listing of scholarships and grant opportunities for all student groups, specifically minority groups.

 Scholarships for Women and Single Mothers

 This is brought to you by Discover Student Loans.
 You will find free and valuable planning and paying for college tips and resources which include Scholarship Sweepstakes, Scholarship Search and related articles and videos.
-Go to https://www.collegecovered.com/assist to learn more.
+Go to www.collegecovered.com/assist to learn more.

 You will find scholarships guaranteed by nearly 100 colleges to students who meet the listed criteria for each.
 No essays, projects, recommendations or other secondary criteria are required.
 There is no charge to use this website and they do not collect student information of any kind.
 Go to www.guaranteed-scholarships.com

 Discover Business Degrees

 This site provides assistance to prospective college students who are considering a business degree.
 They have guides and resources that can be helpful in deciding which business degree is a good fit for you.
 There is also helpful education resources from various universities, libraries, and school districts and information on available business degree scholarships.
 To find out more information go to www.discoverbusiness.us

 Affordable Colleges.com has a guide that is a free resource which offers scholarships and financial aid information for all women pursuing higher education.
 They want to connect more female students with the financial opportunities they need.
 Go to www.affordablecolleges.com/scholarships-for-women for more information and to look at what the site has to offer.

 This is a document that some colleges require.
 It is often used in conjunction with early admission applications to college.
 This document must be completed online and can be filed as early as October 1.
 Instruction sheets are available in the College/Career Center. www.collegeboard.com

 This document must be filed for students to be eligible for federal financial aid.
 Colleges use the document to help determine any institutional aid they might provide.
 Students and parents must complete the application.
 It cannot be started until January 1.
 The FAFSA can be completed online or on paper.
 Paper forms are available in the College/Career Center.
 Directions for completing the form online are also available in the College Career/Center.
 If you plan to file FAFSA online, both the student and the parent need a PIN number to electronically sign the document.
 These same PINs will be used for filing FAFSA all four years of college. www.fafsa.ed.gov

 To be considered for state financial aid, an application must be submitted after January 1.
 Paper versions of the application are available in the College/Career Center or the application can be filed online. www.vsac.org

 There are a few colleges that require students to fill out a form that comes directly from the college.
 It is important to check whether the college you have applied to requires this.